xiaoyunyang/coding-challenges/README.md

 4.1 - Route Between Nodes

-- Problem: Given a Directed Graph, design an algorithm to fund out whether there is a route between two nodes.
+- Problem: Given a Directed Graph, design an algorithm to find out whether there is a route between two nodes.
 - [solution](/CTCI/4-1-route-between-nodes.js)
 - [repl](https://repl.it/@xiaoyunyang/CTCI-4-1-route-between-nodes)
 - We can use either BFS or DFS for this problem.
 BFS is more efficient.
 Make sure we set graph node state to `UNVISITED`, `VISITED`, `VISITING` as we traverse through the graph.